Get E-Book

 -----END-----"

-The export prefix is accepted and ignored.
+The export prefix is accepted and ignored -

 export PORT=3000

 Node stores PORT.
-The environment export prefix exists so a simple assignment file can also be sourced by a shell in some workflows.
-That compatibility has limits.
-Shell expansion, command substitution, and shell-specific quoting stay outside Node's DotEnv grammar.
+This exists so simple assignment files can also be sourced by a shell in some workflows.

-Duplicate keys inside one parsed input use the later value.
+Duplicate keys inside one parsed input use the later value -

 PORT=3000